SuperDARNCanada/borealis/docs/source/transmitter_interface.rst

 The design is called the ``TXIO`` board and it consists of a custom PCB that uses GPIO signals from one of the two daughtercards in the N200s (either the LFRX or LFTX) that are programmed as ATR (Automatic Transmit-Receive) and conditions those single-ended signals into differential signals that the SuperDARN Canada transmitters expect.
-See :ref:`TXIO board design` for details on the TXIO board.
+See :ref:`TXIO board design <txio-board>` for details on the TXIO board.
+It also has two inputs from the transmitters for the :ref:`Low Power <low-power>` and :ref:`AGC Status <agc-status>` signals.

-It also has two inputs from the transmitters for the :ref:`Low Power<Low power signal>` and :ref:`AGC Status<AGC status signal>` signals.
+.. _agc_status:

 AGC status signal
 -----------------